Dzon14/Obsidian/Obsidian/Digital Signalbehandling/Kausalitet.md

 ## Causal and anti-causal (for Z-transform)
 $$\begin{align} causal \Leftrightarrow (n<0) = 0 \\ anticausal \Leftrightarrow x(n \geq 0) = 0\end{align}$$
+Some observations for causal signals:

+- [[Poles]] inside the unit circle make the signal vanish with time
+- Poles outside the unit circle make the signal grow with time
+- Conjugate poles inside the unit circle correspond to an oscillation that declines with time
+- Conjugate poles outside the unit circle correspond to an oscillation that amplifies with time

+We say that a causal signal is [[Stabilitet|stable]] if all its poles are inside the unit circle.

 #matte